dansylvain/PromptLauncher/README.md

 - Ensure the `prompts.json` file is present in the project directory.
 - No additional installation steps required for basic usage.

+## Desiderata
+- error popup position could be set (to be tested, but how?)
+- file prompts.json could be chosen from the disk, if not found

 ## Usage
 1. Choose a preprompt model from the interface.
 2. Enter your question.